Glue42/core/docs/glue42-core/01_what-is-glue42-core/03_core-concepts/01_environment/environment.md

 Setting up is much easier than it seems.
 We have created a CLI tool **TODO: LINK** which makes the process of setting up your development environment and bundling the Glue42 Core environment for deployment easy and painless.
 We have prepared detailed guides for setting up the environment using the CLI for single application **TODO: LINK** and multiple application **TODO: LINK** projects.

-Those of you who need fine grain control over the development and deployment of their project, can head over to the Manual Setup **TODO: LINK** section.
+Those of you who need fine-grained control over the development and deployment of their project, can head over to the Manual Setup **TODO: LINK** section.
 There we have prepared a detailed guide for manually setting up the environment.

 ## Configuration File